noahbaxter/dm-rclone-scripts/README.md

 This often happens at the beginning of a sync and just means Google Drive is being slow to respond.
 Leave the script alone for a couple minutes and it should start syncing properly.

 #### What does %~dp0 mean?
-This basically means the folder this script is in and should be equivalent to. for those familiar with Unix.
+This basically means the folder this script is in and should be equivalent to . for those familiar with Unix.

 #### How can I speed things up?
 Once downloaded, syncing shouldn't take longer than 10-20 minutes but if it does, here are a couple things to try.